 So, what is canvas made of?
 Historically, canvas was originally made from hemp.
 Since the turn of the century, canvas is typically made from cotton or synthetic materials like polyester or nylon.
 It also can be made from linen.
 However, the use of linen to create canvas is less common when compared to its cotton counterpart.
-Canvas, known for its strength and durability is aptly named due to the construction of the textile itself.
+It is different from other heavier fabrics like denim in that it possesses a plain weave rather than a twill weave.
+Canvas, known for its strength and durability, is aptly named due to the construction of the textile itself.

 Canvas has a dynamic range of weave styles that bind and make the textile’s properties more durable.
 The plain weave pattern is seen in numbered duck cotton textiles.
 In a plain weave, there is one yarn that travels in the warp direction while another yarn is inserted in the fill direction.
 Plain weave canvas is used in fabrics like muslin, which is a wonderful fabric for various crafting projects and photographic backdrops.
 It can also be found in artist canvas.
 An additional weave style is known as the basket weave.
 This more durable weave is woven by two or more yarns travelling together in the warp direction, while two or more yarns get inserted together in the fill direction.
 The basket weave can be found in textiles such as ballistic nylon, which is used for various upholstery projects and apparel.